To the rescue are 5 fun language learning techniques that actually make it enjoyable.

 #1 Play Scrabble in Your New Language

 Playing Scrabble is a great way to build your vocabulary.
-It will also help you recognize letter patterns and of course help your spelling.
-I’ve been learning German for just over 5 months in an intensive German class and I find I need to tweak the rules a bit to have any chance of playing.
+It will also help you recognize letter patterns and of course, help your spelling.
+I’ve been learning German for just over 5 months in an intensive German class.
+And I find I need to tweak the rules a bit to have any chance of playing.

 #2: Cook in Your New Language

 Once your language skills are better, you won’t need the subtitles but when you’re just learning subtitles can are very helpful.
-I started watching TV in German, but got frustrated as I was missing so many words.
+I started watching TV in German but got frustrated as I was missing so many words.
 But by also having the German subtitles on the screen, I can understand much more than just by listening alone.

 #4: Read in Your New Language

-#5: Trvia Game in Your New Language
+#5: Trivia Game in Your New Language